Yerba Mate – The Drink of the Gods

 Yerba Mate (Ilex paraguariensis) is a small tree native to the subtropical Atlantic forests of Brazil, Paraguay, and Argentina.
 This evergreen member of the holly family was introduced to modern civilizations by the indigenous Guarani.
 For instance, the mate drink is brewed from dried leaves and stems.
 Consumed by millions of South Americans, this tea is a healthful alternative to coffee.

 What does this drink taste like?
 Well, it lives up to its name ‘cup herb’.
 The flavor is very herby or vegetal/grassy but can be very agreeable if made correctly!
 Water must NOT be boiling as this can cause bitterness.
 Steaming hot is quite sufficient.
 This is what Michael drank most Saturday mornings at the Local Tea Company tent at the Sarasota Farmer’s Market.

 How to drink Yerba Mate?

-Michael prefers our Sweet Orange Mate, a blend of green and roasted mate along with some citrus and licorice which tends to soften the ‘herbiness a little.
-As a result, you will receive a surge of energy and mental clarity which really gets you on the right track and sets you up for the day!
+Michael prefers our Sweet Orange Mate, a blend of green and roasted mate, and some citrus and licorice, which tends to soften the ‘herbiness a little.
+As a result, you will receive a surge of energy and mental clarity, which really gets you on the right track and sets you up for the day!